cloudthread/docs/fundamentals/data-collection.md

 This stack template is for companies who do not already have a Cost and Usage report that matches Cloudthread's requirements.
 This template should be run in your main account if you're not using AWS Organizations, or in your organization root account if you are using AWS Organizations.

-### Master Account templates with an Existing Cost and Usage Report (Onboarding flow only)
+### Master Account templates with an Existing Cost and Usage Report

 This stack template is for companies who have an existing Cost and Usage report that matches Cloudthread's requirements.
 You will be required to submit your report name, report prefix, and report bucket in the creation form.
 This template should be run in your main account if you're not using AWS Organizations, or in your organization root account if you are using AWS Organizations.